tuckerweibell/recipe/packages/recipe/src/components/EzCheckbox/EzCheckbox.md

 For larger, more visual checkbox buttons, provide an `icon` (`<EzIcon />`) along with an optional `label` to `EzFormControlLabel`.

 - To define a set pixel width for the buttons, pass a `labelWidth` of type `number` to `EzFormGroup`.
 Labels will wrap if needed, but should not be more than 2 lines.
-- To define a theme for each button in a group, pass a `theme` property to `EzFormGroup` (see example below).
+- To define a theme for each button in a group, pass a `theme` property to `EzFormGroup`.
-  - `color` accepts either a color theme property (ex. `color: 'primary'`), or a custom defined values object
+  - `color` accepts either a color theme property (ex. `color: 'primary'`), or a custom defined values object (see example below)
   - `variant` accepts either `filled` (default), or `outlined` (`filled-inverse` is not supported - use custom defined values)
 - Super checkbox buttons must be controlled, so be sure to pass `checked` and `value` properties to `EzFormControlLabel` as well as `onChange` to `EzCheckbox`.